Rrucha/CSE-250_my_work./README.md

 In this project, you will implement classes called `LSMIndex` and `UniqueLSMIndex`, which implement a data structure called a "Log-Structured Merge Tree" (LSM Tree, or LSM Index for short; see the [original paper](papers/lsmtree.pdf) and an [early follow-up](papers/blsmtree.pdf)).
-Note that, **in spite of the term "tree" in its name, the LSM Index is not a tree in the sense of a heap or binary search tree**.
+Note that, **in spite of the term "tree" in its name, the LSM Index is not a tree in the same sense as a heap or binary search tree**.
 LSM trees are used extensively in big-data processing systems, including:
 * [Google's BigTable](https://cloud.google.com/bigtable/)
 * [Apache Cassandra](http://cassandra.apache.org/)